 LARRY TESSARI— Electrical Controls Engineer or Project Manager

-• Experience in Control System Design, hardware, and software (HMI/PLC, Allen Bradley, Siemens, and several others.)
+• Skilled in Control System Design, hardware, and software (HMI/PLC, Allen Bradley, Siemens, etc.)

-• Experience in Management and Leadership.
-Excellent organizational, communication and interpersonal skills.
+• Skilled in Management, Leadership.
+Excellent organizational, communication, and people skills.

-• Detroit Area Candidate can travel 20%, can’t relocate.
-Physical limitations prefer desk-based positions to plant floor but capable of directing skilled tradesperson or engineers.
+• DETROIT AREA Candidate can travel 20%, CAN’T RELOCATE.
+Physical limitations (bad knees) prefer desk-based positions to plant floor but capable of directing skilled tradesperson or engineers.

 AREAS OF EXPERTISE:

-• Initiative-taking innovative leader or a team player who uses a valuable blend of interpersonal and technical skills to drive engineering efficiency and productivity, with experience in the hands-on control system and building/facilities design including project and personnel management, engineering, financial, and supervisory duties.
+• Initiative-taking innovative leader or collaborator using a blend of interpersonal and technical skills to drive engineering efficiency.
+Experienced in control system and building/facilities design, project and personnel management, engineering, financial, and supervisory duties.

-• Project Management: feasibility studies, cost estimates, cost-benefit analysis, specification writing, project preparation, competitive bidding RFQs, OEM selection, supervision, coordination, design approval, timeline management, scope management, quality management, resource management, cost management, risk control, machine runoff, installation, debugging, operator and maintenance training, and billing verification.
-Managed the installation of a conveyor system commissioned at GM Janesville two months ahead of schedule and $80,000 under budget while achieving zero personnel injuries, safety infractions, or work slowdowns.
-Successfully managed projects up to $5.5M
+• Project Management: feasibility studies, cost estimates, cost-benefit analysis, specification writing, project preparation, competitive bidding RFQs, OEM selection, supervision, coordination, design approval, timeline management, scope management, quality management, resource management, cost management, risk control, machine runoff, installation, debugging, training, and billing verification.

 • Control System Design: Hardware design, material requisition, software programming, build supervision, installation, startup, debugging, commissioning, and troubleshooting.
-Created PLC/HMI programs with comprehensive diagnostics (Poka-Yoke) to improve process capability, system uptime, throughput, reliability, both in the machine HMI and in the FIS to increase Mean Time Between Failures (MTBF) and reduce Mean Time to Repair (MTTR) for greater error-proofing and preventing, correcting, or drawing attention to errors either before or as soon as they occur.
+Created PLC/HMI programs with comprehensive diagnostics (Poka-Yoke) for greater error-proofing.
 Have done both revisions to existing systems and design from scratch.

 • Architectural/Facilities: lighting, fire protection, communications networks, substation, switchgear, bus duct, load study, trip coordination, power distribution, power factor correction, energy management, HVAC.
-Did the last large substation/bus duct upgrade at a Ford parts plant entirely in-house without the aid of outside consultants, The project consisted of a medium-voltage substation, two 5,200-volt substations, several 5,200-volt motor controllers and several 480-volt substations and over 2000 feet of bus duct.
+Did the last large substation/bus duct upgrade at a Ford parts plant entirely in-house consisting of a medium-voltage substation, several lower-voltage substations, and over 2000 feet of bus-duct.
 Completed project on time and within budget.

-• Accomplishments: Developed a simple control system for an automatic tool changer for Valeo that incorporated energy-saving design and extensive diagnostics, including cycle-time totalizers, which gave user-screen prompting when the tool changer needed periodic and preventive maintenance.
-Devised a simplified control scheme for a filtration system that used an SLC-5-04 PLC rather than the more expensive PLC-5-20 previously used.
-Rewrote programs in Microsoft Basic to make several gauging stations at two Allied Signal plants Y2K compliant, ending the need for a company to spend $20,000 to replace the stations.
-Added a safety pendant to several existing milling machines at Ford Batavia for automatic transmission valve bodies, allowing setup personnel to enter the machine’s work area to make adjustments without risk of injury.
-Designed revisions to a gear deburring system at Ford Batavia that reduced failure rates by35%
+• Accomplishments: Developed a simple control system for an automatic tool changer that incorporated energy-saving design, extensive diagnostics, and cycle-time totalizers.
+Devised a simplified control scheme for a filtration system using an SLC-5-04 PLC rather than the more expensive PLC-5-20 previously used Added a safety pendant to existing milling machines at Ford Batavia for transmission valve bodies, allowing setup personnel to enter the machine’s work area to make adjustments without risk of injury.

 • Siemens Step 5, Step 7, Graph, Siematic, ProTool, Transline, WinCC Flex